rios0rios0/autobump/README.md

 # AutoBump

-Automatically update CHANGELOG.md according to the [Keep a Changelog (version 1.1.0)](https://keepachangelog.com/en/1.1.0/) standard and the [Semantic Versioning (version 2.0.0)](https://semver.org/spec/v2.0.0.html) standard, commit the changes, push the commits, and create a merge request on GitLab.
+Automatically update CHANGELOG.md according to the [Keep a Changelog (version 1.1.0)](https://keepachangelog.com/en/1.1.0/) standard and the [Semantic Versioning (version 2.0.0)](https://semver.org/spec/v2.0.0.html) standard, commit the changes, push the commits, and create a merge request/pull request on GitLab/Azure DevOps.

 ## Installation

 At the moment, AutoBump doesn't have binary releases.
 You will need to compile it yourself.
-Make sure you have Golang and make installed, then use the following command to create the binary:
+Make sure you have Go and Make installed, then use the following command to create the binary:

 ```bash
 make build